Create and Save Application Materials

-Students who participate in any application process supported by Career Services (employment or graduate school) must accurately represent their academic and personal history on all documentation submitted as part of their application.
-Any student who misrepresents any information will lose the support of Career Services in all future application processes and will be referred to the undergraduate Judicial Affairs Office for further disciplinary action.
+Students who participate in any application process supported by Center for Professional Development (employment or graduate school) must accurately represent their academic and personal history on all documentation submitted as part of their application.
+Any student who misrepresents any information will lose the support of Center for Professional Development in all future application processes and will be referred to the undergraduate Judicial Affairs Office for further disciplinary action.
 It is each student's responsibility to make sure he or she is accurately representing himself or herself.

 Create a Resume and Cover Letter

-- Use the Career Services resources to create your resume and cover letter.
-Review our Writing Your Resume (66K PDF File) and Writing Job Search Letters (62K PDF File) handouts and/or online workshops.
+- Use the Center for Professional Development resources to create your resume and cover letter.
+Review our Resume Guide (PDF File) and Writing Job Search Letters (PDF File) handouts and/or online workshops.
 Attend our resume and cover letter workshops and stop by during drop-in hours for resume and cover letter reviews.

 - List your Overall GPA on your resume.
 Your Major GPA may also be listed in addition to your Overall GPA.
 It is optional to list GPA if an employer has not requested it.